 A 7-post collection

 I’m just back from the attending and speaking at /Dev/Summer which was back in Cambridge this year with lots of great and interesting talks.
 I really enjoyed being part of this fantastic event and even more so for being able to give a talk about Open Source.
 The conference was hosted at the Moreland College, which is part of Cambridge university, and I have to admit that the overall venue was very well organized.
 The whole building was "state of the art" from the coffee machines to the projectors in each room!
-This is Cambridge after all.
-The …[read more]
+This is Cambridge after …[read more]